Office open Mon.-Fri. 8:30 a.m.-4:30 p.m.

 The Griffin Observatory at Kemper Center will host observing nights on select Fridays this Fall.
 Free and open to the public.
 Note: steep staircases are involved.

-This is an exhibition, auction and raffle of fully-decorated Christmas trees, wreaths and other holiday decorations.
+This is an exhibition, auction and raffle of designer-decorated Christmas trees, wreaths and other holiday decorations.

-This concert featuring the John Crawford Jazz Band will be held inside Simmons Auditorium at Kemper Center.
+This 4th annual concert features The John Crawford Jazz Band inside Simmons Auditorium at Kemper Center.
+Free admission.

 Come delight in a Victorian Christmas of Olde by touring the former home of Senator Charles Durkee decorated in the 1860’s style for the holiday season by dedicated and talented volunteers.